-I recently hosted a webinar “Let’s Talk FBT with the ATO” – in this webinar the ATO provided insight to the their approach to FBT, ranging from helping employers through to FBT audits and non-compliance.
+I recently hosted a webinar “Let’s Talk FBT with the ATO” – in this webinar the ATO provided insight to their approach to FBT, ranging from helping employers through to common mistakes and misunderstandings.

 If your new to FBT (or a bit stale on the latest FBT rules) or not sure about your own FBT obligations or your clients FBT obligations, I highly recommend you invest the time (90 minutes) to watch this webinar recording – it’s free.
 (Link to recording is below.)